 How effective is the Fertility Dost program?

-In the current scenario, a woman delays going for a fertility consultation owing to social taboos and lack of information.
+In the current scenario, a woman delays going for a consultation owing to social taboos and lack of information.
 This often leads to escalation into a chronic problem, where they are left with no choice.
 Early intervention ensures better management and can save the cost and emotional complications of IVF treatment.
-About 70 percent of fertility issues can be easily managed by lifestyle changes, hormone management and fertility diet.
+About 70 percent of fertility issues can be easily managed by lifestyle changes, hormone management and diet.

 How many people have you reached till now?

 We have reached about 50,000 women and couples through our online and offline presence.
 Our users are mostly from metro cities; the maximum being from Delhi-NCR in the North and Bengaluru in South India.
 However, engagement is also increasing from non-metro cities.

 How have you gained from the Nexus Incubator training and participation in the 2018 TechCamp South Asia?